Greenville, SC Might Just Be the Hottest City in America Right Now. Here’s Proof.

 - Bon Secours Wellness Arena hosts the biggest names in everything — Tim McGraw, Faith Hill, Bon Jovi, Trans-Siberian Orchestra — and huge events like Disney on Ice, Monster Jam, and NCAA Division I basketball.

 - Coffee Underground’s mini theater is a great way to spend a chill night out.
-Regular acts include comedy shows, improv, and poetry slams.
+Regular acts include comedy shows and improv by the Alchemy Comedy Theater, and poetry slams.
 Head to Smiley’s Acoustic Cafe for similarly cozy acoustic performances.

 - Bob Jones University regularly puts on concerts and operas open to the public.
 Catch their free summer concert series Music on the Lawn, or check out Music by the Lake at Furman University.
 Bring your own picnic cheeseboard to feel cultured while listening to live jazz.